RIAPS/riaps-pycom/README.md

 3) Select the deployment file (pro.depl)

-4) Click the **Launch** button on to start the actor(s) of the app.
+4) Click the **Load** button to transfer the application's files to the RIAPS deplo manager of each node

+5) Once the application transfer is complete, a button will appear with the application name in the "App" column which contains the controls for running the application (**Launch**, **Stop**, **Remove**)

-This last step will transfer the application's files to the RIAPS deplo manager that in turn will start the actor(s) of the application.
+6)  Select **Launch** to start the actor(s) of the application on the nodes

-Once the application is running, it can be stopped using **Stop** button on the gui.
+7)  Once the application is running, it can be stopped using **Stop** button on the gui.
 This will instruct the deplo manager to terminate all actors.
+All application files and any log files created by the application are still available on the nodes.

+8)  To pull any application log data to the development machines, open a new terminal window and run ```riaps_fab riaps.getAppLogs```.
+This command will pull all the log files from each node and place them in a `./logs` folder with a subfolder for each node.

+9)  When use of the application is complete, the application should be removed using **Remove** option found when hitting the specific application button.

 Then the RIAPS controller can be terminated (by closing its window) and all the other process launched (using the Eclipse **teminate all** button or **Ctl C** in each terminal window).

 #### Debugging an Application on Remote Nodes